What Happens If You Die Without A Will in Texas?

 Who Inherits When a Single Person with Children Dies Without a Will?

 If you are single, have children, and die without a Will, the Texas intestacy statutes requires that all your property will pass to your descendants.
 If your descendants are of the same degree of relationship, (meaning, for example, all are your children or all are your grandchildren), then they will each receive an equal share.

 However, if your descendants are of different degrees of relationship, (meaning some of your children survive while others predecease you, leaving children or grandchildren of their own), then the younger generation will inherit only the share the older generation would have received had he or she survived.

 For example, supposed you had three children.
 If all three survive you, then each will receive 1/3 of your estate.
 If one dies before you, but has two surviving children, then the two surviving children would inherit 1/3, but the children of the deceased child would split their parent’s share.
 However, suppose all the children predecease you, and 6 grandchildren in total survive you.
 In that case, each grandchild would receive 1/6 of your estate.

 Who Inherits When A Married Person Dies Without a Will in Texas?

 Many people assume that a surviving spouse will inherit all a deceased spouse’s estate if they die without a Will in Texas.
 This is not always the case.
-How their property is divided depends whether on whether it is characterized as community property or separate property.
+According to the Texas intestacy statutes, how much property a surviving spouse receives depends on whether the property is community property or separate property.

-In Texas, all property acquired during a marriage is presumed to be community property, unless you received it as a gift or inherited it.
+In Texas, there is a presumption that all property you acquire during a marriage is community property, unless you received it as a gift or inherited it.

-If you do not have any children, then your surviving spouse will inherit all of your community property.
+The Texas intestacy statutes provide that if you die without a will and do not have any children, then your surviving spouse will inherit all of your community property.